ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 ```

 This creates a new renderer that will display our scene using [WebGL](https://developer.mozilla.org/en-US/docs/Glossary/WebGL).
 WebGL (Web Graphics Library) is used for rendering complex graphics, such as 3D scenes, on the web.
 It does this by accessing the graphics card on the user's device.
 The `antialias` property is used to determine if anti-aliasing will be used, which is a method that smooths jagged edges on objects.
-This make our 3D world look better.
+This makes our 3D world look better.
 The size of the renderer is set to the browser width and height using the `setSize` method so that our scene will take up the entire browser window.
 We then call the renderer's `render` method to tell the renderer to draw the scene using our created scene and camera.
 We then add the renderer DOM element, which is a `<canvas>` element, to the HTML document.
 The renderer uses the `<canvas>` element to display the scene.

 Now let's create our first 3D object, the player box.
 This will be the box that we move around in the game.
 In three.js, we need 3 things to create an object: